-Everybody is aware of the pros of working from home, but nobody is talking about the huge, unproductive, disorganized elephant in the room.
+Everybody is aware of the pros working from home bears, but nobody is talking about the huge, unproductive, disorganized elephant in the room.

 Join me this holiday season in making a gift to Casey House.
-I still give because I continue to be inspired to see Casey House serve the HIV community with innovative, inclusive approaches to care; to see clients feel included as part of a movie night, a healthy cooking activity, or a roundtable discussion.
+I still give because I continue to be inspired to see Casey House serve the HIV community with innovative, inclusive approaches to care.

 I was looking at basically coming up with a way to integrate some ideas, kind of trying to capture people's experiences and their emotional connection to the spaces that are important to them.

 Most heroes don't wear capes.
 A lot of them are disguised as role models, mentors, business and life partners, and of course parents.

 I grew up at St. Claire and Dufferin, and my grandmother's down at Dufferin and Bloor, and my other grandmother's at Runnymede.
 We're definitely a West End kind of crew.

 "Psychologists, they say 'you have to fall backwards into the hands of someone you trust.'
 The artistic process is, very much like that."

 The Cabbagetown festival of arts is one of the longest running festivals in Ontario.
 It's an event that brings the whole community together.
 Families, tourists and local shops and businesses come together to celebrate the famous Cabbagetown community spirit.

 Justin Main, @photofied, posts these amazing edited photos of Toronto and each one is better than the last one.
 You could say they're magical even.